 The cosmetic vehicle designer, added in July 2013, allowed the player to modify basic car shapes and apply fixtures such as headlamps and grilles.

 In September 2013 the addition of multiplayer support was added and allowed the challenge scenarios to be done against an opponent rather than purely for a score and bragging rights.
+This feature was removed again with the move to Unreal Engine 4, and may come back in the future.

 April 2012 The first demo was made available which included basic, inline 4, naturally-aspirated engine design.
 At first, it was available only to pre-order customers (it was released for them on April 8, 2012).
 After two weeks, it was made free to anyone.